Royal-Botanic-Gardens-Victoria/VicMicrobiome/report.md

 - We recommend to check the quality of each run beforehand and apply extra quality filters (for example using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)) to filter out reads below the 1% error rate before denoising/clustering.
 This greatly reduces the risk of mistaking sequencing error for genetic diversity.

 ### Reduce index bleed
-- Do not allow any error when reading the barcode during demultiplexing (the Australian Microbiome Initative currently allows two mismatches).
+- Do not allow any error when reading the barcode during demultiplexing (the Australian Microbiome Initative currently allows two barcode mismatches).

-- Index bleed can overestimate overall diversity of a dataset by more than x10.
-We therefore recommand to filter low abundance OTUs based on the OTU count per sample (instead of overall count) and parametrize these thresholds based on mock community samples.
+- Index bleed can inflate the overall diversity of a dataset by more than x10.
+We therefore recommand to filter out low abundance OTUs based on the OTU count per sample (instead of overall count) and parametrize these filters based on mock community samples.